 Wow.
 What awesome choices!
 Obviously this brings up the issue of which is worse – chemicals or unprotected sun exposure.

 In a perfect world, I’d be safe to say that both unprotected sun exposure and chemical exposure are equally bad, because you could afford to buy that really expensive, but way safer sunscreen.
 Reality check – most families cannot afford the safest sunscreens on the market.
 In most cases going green saves you money, but sunscreen is one area where going green (or at least, going a little safer) can potentially break the bank.

 That said, most green families are going to have to compromise.
 For example, I normally apply a ton of super picky review criteria to body care products, mainly because half-baked green product reviews are a major pet peeve of mine.
 However, when it comes to sunscreens I have to be more slack, or we’d have zero affordable choices.

 - Forget about green packaging in this case, or you’re out of luck.

 - Look for sunscreens that do not contain oxybenzone, the biggest bad ingredient found in sunscreens.
 It’s a known endocrine disruptor, free-radical creator and a possible cancer cause.

-- In this case, I’m allowing organic faker brands, something I never do, and I’m fairly upset about doing.
+- In this case, I’m allowing organic faker brands, something I never do, and it doesn’t make me happy.
 However, if I didn’t allow organic faker brands, our sunscreen choices would be way slimmer than they already are.

 - The sunscreen must be around $2 per oz. or less. $2 per oz., is still super expensive in my opinion.
 Still, with many sunscreens coming in at $6, $9 and even $25 + per oz., $2.00 seemed like a decent price to go with.